lucianpls/QB3/performance/performance.md

 |Avg|357.52|324.39|146.72|9.35|
 |Min|259.39|129.00|110.36|

-Images are sorted by the compression time of the PNG, which is very similar to the PNG output size, the thicker brown line, varying between 14 and 150 milliseconds, with an average of 84 milliseconds.
-There is a clear, massive difference in compression speed between QB3 and PNG.
-The QB3 modes are the almost flat lines at the bottom of the graph, taking between 1 and 5 milliseconds to compress a 512x512x3 8 bit image, showing very little variation between images.
-The QB3 compression speed is 20-30 times faster than PNG for natural images.
-Even QB3 Best + Band mix, which compresses the input image 9 times, is still significantly faster than the PNG compression.
-This is the red line on the graph above, which is the only one that is even intersecting the PNG line.
-Note the compression rate of QB3, measured based on the raw data volume, which for the FAST mode averages 357 MB/s, with a peak of 816 MB/s!
-The PNG average compression rate is 9.35 MB/s, which is 38 times slower than the QB3 FAST mode!
-Within QB3, the FAST mode is 10 to 20 % faster than the BASE mode, which is twice as fast as the QB3 BEST.
-Raw data rate for HD video (1920x1080), 8 bit 60 FPS is 356MB/s, which is the average compression rate of the QB3 FAST mode during this test, single thread, on a 4.5 GHz Zen 3 CPU, without CPU pinning.
-This means that it is possible to losslessly compress HD video at 60 frames per second in real time using QB3 using a single thread on a modern CPU.

 ### Decompression speed
 PND decompression is much faster than PNG compression.
 As a result, QB3 is only about twice as fast as PNG, less